selwynpolit/d9book/book/caching.md

 ## Using cache tags

-If you are generating a list of cached node teasers and you want to make sure your list is alway accurate, you can use cache tags.
+If you are generating a list of cached node teasers and you want to make sure your list is always accurate, you can use cache tags.
 To refresh the list every time a node is added, deleted or edited you could use a render array like this:

 ```php
 $build = [